LukeHeuser/notes/Java/java_basics.md

 However, if theres a lot of records from a database or file source and we're simply passing this data around, then the record would be a large improvement over the boilercode found in the POJO.

+## Inheritance

+What is `Inhertance` and why is it so powerful?
+Inheritance can be viewed as a form of `code reuse`.
+It's a way to organize classes into a  parent-child hierchy, which lets the child `inherit` (reuse) fields and methods from it's parent.
+A parent class can have multiple children classes.
+A child class can only have *ONE* direct parent in Java.
+The most generic/ base class starts at the top of the hierchy.
+Every class below is a `Subclass`.

+### Extends

+Using the `Extends` keyword specifies the `Superclass` of the class we're declaring.

+* A class can specify one and only one class in it's extends clause

+### Super()

+`super()` is very similar to `this()`.
+It's a way to chain a constructor on the `Superclass` directly from the Subclasses constructor.

+Like *this()*, it has to be the first statement of the constructor.
+Because of this rule, *this()* and *super()* can never be called from the same constructor.

+If you don't make a call to *super()*, then Java makes it for you using the Superclasses default constructor.
+If the superclass DOESN'T have a default constructor, then you must explicitly call *super()* in all of your constructos, passing the right arguments to that constructor.

+## A Class Diagram

+* A class diagram allows us to design our calsses before we build them.
+This makes designing `Superclasses` and `Subclasses` much easier.

+## Code Reuse

+All subclasses can execute methods even though the code is decalred on the parent class.
+The code doesn't have to be duplicated in each subclass.

+We can use code from the parent.
+Or, we can change that code for the subclass.
+This is known as overriding a method.

+### Overriding a Method

+`Overriding a method` is when you create a method on a subclass which has the SAME *signature* as a method on a superclass.
+You override a parent class method when you want the *child class* to show a different behavior for that method.

+The overridden method can do one of the three things:
+* It can implement completely different behavior, overriding the behavior of the parent
+* It can simply call the parent classes method (Which is redundent as this is the default)
+* Or, the method can call the parent classes method and include other code to run so it can extend the functionality for that behavior

+## Polymorphism

+Polymorphism simply means "Many Forms".

+Some advantages of Polymorphism are:
+* It makes code simpler
+* It encourages code extensibility